Mount McLoughlin

-Mount McLoughlin is a dormant steep-sided stratovolcano, or composite volcano, in the Cascade Range of southern Oregon and within the United States Sky Lakes Wilderness.
-It is one of the volcanic peaks in the Cascade Volcanic Arc, within the High Cascades sector.
-A prominent landmark for the Rogue River Valley, the mountain is north of Mount Shasta, and south-southeast of Crater Lake.
+Mount McLoughlin is a dormant steep-sided stratovolcano, or composite volcano, in the Cascade Range of southern Oregon, United States.
+Located in the Sky Lakes Wilderness, it is one of the volcanic peaks in the Cascade Volcanic Arc, within the High Cascades sector.
+A prominent landmark for the Rogue River Valley, the mountain is north of Mount Shasta, and south-southwest of Crater Lake.
 It was named around 1838 after John McLoughlin, a Chief Factor for the Hudson's Bay Company.
-Mount McLouglin's prominence has made it a landmark to Native American populations for thousands of years.
+Mount McLouglin's prominence has made it a landmark to Native Americans and others for thousands of years.

 McLoughlin consists largely of basaltic andesite.
 It underwent three major eruptive periods before its last activity took place between 30,000 and 20,000 years ago.
 It is not currently monitored for activity or deformation.
 Diverse species of flora and fauna inhabit the area, which is subject to frequent snowfall and temperature variation between seasons.
 The Pacific Crest Trail skirts the eastern and northern sides and also accesses the only trail to the summit, the 6 mi McLoughlin Trail 3716.
 The mountain can also be skied.